Mick Thomson: Equipment

 During the early 2000's and before signing with Ibanez, Thomson played signature model B.C.
 Rich guitars – mainly the Warlock, but also sporting the Rich Bich on occasion.
 His personal Warlock was a USA made Custom, with mahogany body, maple neck, and ebony fretboard.
 It sported the old style B.C.
 Rich "R" logo, and could be seen with either a gloss black finish with white binding, or red with contrasting black binding.
-It had custom "HATE" inlays at the fifth through second fretboard positions.
+It had custom "HATE" inlays at the fifth through second fretboard positions and "MICK" 12th fret inlay.
 There were no other fretboard markers.
 It had a hardtail bridge, dual EMG humbuckers in the bridge and neck position, and three-way pickup selector wired to a volume control.
 There was also an NJ Warlock Signature Series offered for retail sale.
 Visually, this version differed from his custom model in that it had a rosewood fretboard, the B.C.
 Rich script logo imprint on the headstock and "Mick #7" signature reproduced on the backside of the headstock, as well as a "Signature Series" 12th fret inlay.

 Thomson is known for playing Ibanez MTM guitars both in the studio and on tour, all of which are handmade by the company's artist shop luthier Tak Hosono.
 The guitars feature Seymour Duncan EMTY Blackout pickups and d'Addario EXL117 strings.
 He began working with the company in 2003, during the recording process for Slipknot's third studio album Vol. 3: (The Subliminal Verses).
 His effects pedals include a Maxon OD820, a Death by Audio Fuzz War, an MXR Carbon Copy Delay, an Electro-Harmonix Bassballs Envelope Filter and a custom fuzz pedal made by his guitar technician Kevin Allen.

 In July 2016, Jackson Guitars announced that Thomson had joined their artist roster.
 Speaking about joining the company, Thomson proclaimed that he was "immensely proud to be a part of the Jackson family", praising his custom Double Rhoads and Soloist models as "incredible".

 Thomson currently has three signature Jackson soloists, a limited edition USA, a standard USA, and an import, all featuring a reverse headstock, mahogany body, neck through graphite reinforced maple neck, locking nut, single volume and three position blade switch, and his signature Seymour Duncan EMTY Blackout pickups.
 The limited USA model comes with a fixed mounted Floyd Rose pro bridge, while the standard USA and the import come with a similar Jackson designed hardtail bridge with finetuners.

+In March 2023, Thomson announced his latest endorsement with ESP Guitars and Fishman pickups.